msv-lab/llm-play/README.md

 It is equivalent to the following:

     llm-query "Is $ANSWER the capital of China?
-Respond Yes or No." -a --equals Yes >/dev/null
+Respond Yes or No." -a --equal Yes >/dev/null

 ## Shell Template Language